SAS-DHRH/dhcc-toolkit/content/toolkit/working-practices.md

 {{< hint warning >}}

-- Videoconferencing produces carbon emissions, but travel to in-person meetings produces *a lot* of carbon emissions.
+- Videoconferencing emits carbon, but travel to in-person meetings emits *a lot* of carbon.
 - Cameras off does make a considerable difference.
-- But meetings are about more than communicating information.
+- But meetings are about more than communicating information, so take a balanced, reflective approach.

 {{< /hint >}}